 We thank many companions, who made the realization of the project possible.

-Gerhard Felbinger guided me mindfully through the first steps and corrected Bertl's diary in an empathic manner and thus planting the seed for the Holocaust and Tolerance center.
+Prof. Gerhard Felbinger guided me mindfully through the first steps and corrected Bertl's diary in an empathic manner and thus planting the seed for the Holocaust and Tolerance center.

 Marcel Pollauf was utterly professional helpful in many ways.

 Günter Schilhan and Gerhard Draxler created the impressive ORF documentation “Über.Leben”, another important step to today’s center.
 Gerhard Draxler also contributed the, how he called it “vessel for a precious content”, name of the project: “Haus der Namen”.

 The former governor of styria Mag.
 Voves and our mayor Mag.
 Nagl believed in us.
 We are happy their confidence has not been disappointed.

 The artist Uwe Kohlhammer accomplished more than any of us ever dared to imagine and our technical director Werner Fraiss astonished us every day with his professionalism and skill.

 Dr. Hochreiter had the right ideas at the right time.